fadhilradh/todos-io-frontend/README.md

 - Register and login
 - Non-login mode (data stored in localstorage)
-- Post new todo and mark todo as done
+- Post, delete and mark todo as done

 You can check the backend repo here :